Survivor (franchise): Hidden immunity idols

 Strategically, castaways have used the idol as a bargaining chip to align other players with them and swing pending votes in a specific direction; as a result, some players have been inspired to create fake hidden immunity idols, either leaving them the spot that the original idol was found (most commonly), or carrying them around as a bluff to attempt to alter people's voting strategies in advance of Tribal Council.
 If a fake idol is played at Tribal Council, the host notes that it is not a hidden immunity idol and throws it in the fire.
-In the U.S. version of the show, the producers have encouraged players to make fake idols by providing decorative materials—such as beads, string, and paint—through props within the game.
+In the American version of the show, the producers have encouraged players to make fake idols by providing decorative materials—such as beads, string, and paint—through props within the game.
 In Cambodia, all idols were deliberately made to look different from each other to further encourage castaways to make fake idols.

 To help castaways find the idol, a series of clues are given to them in succession in a number of different ways.
 A clue may be given to the winner of a reward challenge, hidden among the reward prizes, announced by the host to all remaining castaways, or provided to a castaway who has been sent to Exile Island or temporarily sent to live with the other tribe.
 Castaways are under no obligation to share the idol clues with other players.
 Clues continue to be provided even after a player has secretly found the idol.
 Each successive clue includes all the previous clues given for that location.
 Only once a new idol is hidden are new clues provided to the players.
 In later seasons, players have been very aware that hidden idols may be in play from the start of the game and some have started to look for them near apparent landmarks before any clues have been provided.
 One castaway, Russell Hantz, was able to find two idols during Survivor: Samoa without the aid of clues.
 In light of this so-called "Russell factor," producers subsequently began hiding the idols in more difficult-to-find locations, and, in Survivor: Nicaragua, clues contained a rebus puzzle rather than text, though this did not carry into the next season or beyond.